-This booklet aims to take a step by step approach, to help make sure your business is ready to hit the ground running, all the while keeping your customers and your team as safe as possible.
-We want to help you be ready for not only reopening, but the weeks to come afterwards, with the right range, service, and marketing support.
+This booklet aims to take a step by step approach, to help make sure you are able to navigate this 'new normal' with success, all the while keeping your customers and your team as safe as possible.
+We want to help you be ready for the weeks and months to come, with the right range, service, and marketing support.

-The coming weeks will pose unprecedented challenges to everyone in the industry, and we want to reassure you that we have everything in place to overcome these with you.
+Unprecedented challenges are ahead of everyone in the industry, and we want to reassure you that we have everything in place to overcome these with you.

 We hope you find this guide helpful, and please don't hesitate to get in touch for extra advice, or to find out more.